co1acraftalt/dind/README.md

 GitHub Codespaces has different usage hours based on which plan your GitHub account uses.

-Below are the different usage hours for different machine types:
+Below are the different usage hours for your GitHub Codespaces:

 | Machine Type | Free (120 hours per month) | Pro (180 hours per month) | Microsoft employees and partners |
 | :-: | :-: | :-: | :-: |